jacewiczm/FortiLearn/index.md

 ## Ambition

-Near-term: To achieve NSE 6, starting from near-zero hands-on familiarity with Fortinet products, using this repository to document everything learned along the way.
+Near-term: To achieve NSE 6, starting from near-zero hands-on familiarity with Fortinet products.

 Long-term: To achieve NSE 8 as a major career milestone and capstone goal.